 - IV Antibiotic Therapy

 - Wound Care

 Long-term Care Quality

-In addition to being a first rate facility overall, this facility also excelled in the area of long-term care, where it earned a grade of A+.
-Few facilities performed better in this area.
-Long-term care grades in this range generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
-On top of looking at the volume of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
-This facility gave the vaccine to 99.31507 percent of its patients.
-Vaccines are critical to keeping patients healthy.
-Clearly, this place is doing something right in this area as it was able to keep its residents out of the hospital.
-Indeed, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+To pair with its strong overall grade, we awarded this nursing home a grade of A+ for its nursing grade.
+Long-term care scores in this range generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
+On top of assessing the volume of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
+This facility provided the vaccine to 98.119125 percent of its patients.
+Vaccines are critical to keeping residents out of the hospital.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Sippican Healthcare Center?

 Turning the page to our next category, this nursing home was given a strong short-term care score.
 In fact, it received a grade of A- in that category.
 In the area of short-term care, we attempt to qualify indicators of a facility's rehabilitation services.
 We analyze a nursing home's skilled nursing services, including those performed by registered nurses and physical, occupational and other therapists.
 Fortunately, it appear that this nursing home has registered nurses on staff.
 Not every nursing home employs these skilled professionals.
 On the other hand, based on the data this nursing home provided, it does not look like the facility employs physical therapists.
 Finally, we assessed the percentage of patients who were able to return to the community from this facility.
 We found that 5.5 percent of this nursing home's patients returned home.